tgstoecker/MuWU/README.md

 ### Only have a gff3 file?
 Exchange the R script Annotation_of_Insertions.R in the Snakefile rule *Assign_Gene_and_Transcript_IDs:* for the just_GFF3_Annotation_of_Insertions.R script also provided.

+# :heavy_check_mark: Tests
+We have included several tests to demonstrate MuWU' functionality and broad range of usability.

+-
+-
+-

 # :framed_picture: Visualized
 ### GRID workflow (as snakemake rulegraph):